 car's main purpose.

-"They're designed to avoid distracted driving," Breslow said.
-"When you're on the Strip and there's a huge truck with a three scantily clad women on the side, the car only sees a box."
+the Strip and there's a huge truck with a three scantily clad women on

 So far, Google's applied to license three test vehicles.
 Breslow said the cars will display red plates and an infinity symbol to represent their status as vehicles of the future.